 Well, we're a bit into May and it seems like things have certainly settled down.

 I'm finally sure of how I'll be spending the next year (I signed a contract!): I accepted a 1-year research fellowship, with benefits, at my current university.
 Despite a generous fellowship offer, I turned down an offer of admission to a 1-year bioethics MA.
-I'm very happy with my decision to work as a researcher in the social sciences and even happier to know this position will give me more free time to work on perfecting my 2nd round of PhD applications.
-I turned in my MA thesis and graduation is just around the corner.
+I'm very happy with my decision to work as a researcher in the social sciences and even happier to know this position will give me more free time to work

 As you can see, I changed the title of my blog to reflect the fact that I'm no longer gunning for only sociocultural anthropology programs.
 I got my last rejection this week, and though I am still technically floating well below the top of one wait list, I'm choosing to look forward and not dwell on what is likely a dead end.